 Does Building Relationships Build Brands?

-The 15 women and men in my group receive articles on training regimens, fueling suggestions, and record-breaking runners.
-The musicians in my band get articles about we like and artists we admire too.
+The 15 women and men in my running group receive articles on training regimens, fueling suggestions, and record-breaking runners.
+The musicians in my band get articles about music we like and artists we admire too.
 My friend Tom receives articles about cameras and motorcycles.
 My daughter gets articles on traveling and vegan restaurants.
 And my wife and son get articles about politics.

 One Word is Enough.